-If you prefer using a different programming environment, there are libraries for handling FITs data in all major languages available.
+In a different programming environment, there are libraries for handling FITs data in all major languages available.
 For python, the FITs handler as part of 'astropy.io'1 is recommended, in MatLab the 'fitsread'2 routine is part of the standard set of routines.
 Please be aware, that the attached header of the FITs files provides only a limited set of the keywords describing the data.
 Also only the 'IMAGE' object of the .IMG format files is contained in the FITs files, additional data objects as for example present in the CODMAC level 5 georeferenced files are not present in the FITs data.

-The usage of the PDS conformant .IMG format is therefore recommended.
+The usage of the PDS conformant .IMG format is recommended, as only these images contain the quality map data for error estimation.
 Unfortunately, the PDS small bodies node3 provides only data readers in other languages than IDL for the new PDS4 format, not the PDS3 used in the Rosetta mission.
 The stand-alone tool 'NasaView'4 can be used to display all PDS3 files, but for automatic processing no library is provided.